 Please hold meetings by telephone if possible.
 Our telephone system allows conference calls with up to six participants.
 Colleagues working from home or other external parties can also join.
 For instruction, please see the tba website https://www.tba-ukt.de/wp-content/uploads/Anleitung-Telefonkonferenz-mit-TK-Anlage.pdf.
 The computer center (ZDV) has also put together a range of other technical aids to help you cope with your daily work, but also with the foreseeable challenges in academic teaching.
 You can find all important information on this subject here: www.zdv.uni-tuebingen.de/corona.

-If a meeting urgently requires the personal presence of the participants, please ensure that it is as short as possible and that a minimum distance of two meters is maintained between the participants.
+If a meeting urgently requires the personal presence of the participants, please ensure that it is as short as possible and that a minimum distance of 1.5 meters is maintained between the participants.
 Meetings of more than 20 persons are prohibited.

 All counselling and service facilities at the University must – if they have not already done so – change their offers to telephone and online service.
 In individual cases, justified exceptions may be allowed.